Product Roadmap Webinar: See what TeamSense is building to stop shift-start chaos in 2026 - Register Now

 A no call no show write up is your go-to document for officially addressing an unannounced and unreported employee absence - otherwise known as a no call no show.
 The warning letter records all the essential details of the absence.
 Including the employee's name, date of absence, and which company attendance policy or policies were broken by the absent employee.

 It should also include the impact the absence had on the company.
 Did the no call no show disrupt any critical projects?
 Did it cause delays or require a team member to cover additional jobs?
-When you highlight the consequences of the employee’s absence, it can help demonstrate how critical this situation is.
+When you highlight the consequences of the employee's absence, it can help demonstrate how critical this situation is and reinforce why accurate employee absence tracking processes are so important.

 We all have blinders on sometimes and forget how our actions affect others and need a reminder.
 The write up should also mention any previous no call no show infractions to demonstrate a pattern (if there is one).
 Lastly, provide the employee an opportunity to explain their absence.